lutris/website/README.rst

 * Install a recent version of nodejs and grunt.
 On Fedora, you can install the nodejs from the repos.
 When nodejs and grunt are installed, you can install grunt dependencies for the project.
+  Install bower components.

     sudo add-apt-repository ppa:chris-lea/node.js
     sudo apt-get install nodejs
     sudo npm install grunt-cli -g
     npm install
+    bower install

 * Make the SQLite database